-Once you see this soup, you’ll understand its name.
+Once you see this signature Portuguese dish, you’ll understand its name.
 A bowl of soup with bright green color from the collard greens.
 However, it’s hard to find this ingredient outside Portugal, so you can replace it with kale or mustard greens.

 Aside from it, you can add other ingredients to make your own versions, like ham hock.
 This soup tastes best with broa, a Portuguese cornbread.
 You can find this combination in Portuguese celebrations like weddings or birthdays.